Skin and hair: 11 ways to use coconut oil

 Here are 11 ways to incorporate coconut oil into your body care routine.

-1- Coconut oil: Moisturizer for the skin
+1- Coconut oil: Skin moisturizer

 For cracked heels, coconut oil applied at bedtime brings relief.
 However, socks should be worn at night to avoid staining the sheets.

-2- Coconut oil: Against eczema and dermatitis
+2- Coconut oil: For eczema and dermatitis

-Coconut oil applied to dermatitis (inflammation of the dermis) results in a significant improvement when applied over several weeks.
+Coconut oil applied to dermatitis (inflammation of the dermis) results in significant improvement when applied over several weeks.
 1

-As coconut oil contains antibacterial and antifungal substances, wounds and skin lesions heal more quickly.
+As coconut oil contains antibacterial and antifungal substances, wounds and skin lesions heal more rapidly.
 2

-3- Coconut oil: Natural deodorant base
+3- Coconut oil: natural deodorant base

-4- Coconut oil: Conditioner and detangler for hair
+4- Coconut oil: hair conditioner and detangler

 You can condition hair and prevent tangles by applying a tablespoon or two of coconut oil to the ends after shampooing.

-5- Coconut oil: Eye makeup remover
+5- Coconut oil: Eye make-up remover

-6- Coconut oil : Sun protection
+6- Coconut oil: Sun protection

 7- Coconut oil: Lip balm